MrMystery10-del/Slirik/README.md

 The result of 5 to the power of 3 is: 125!
 ```

+## Structure
+Slirik's structure stands out from other languages in several ways.
+Firstly, its source code is compiled using Java into custom bytecode which is then executed by the Rust VM.
+Secondly, the bytecode is unique in that it is in text form rather than binary format.
+This allows developers to optimize the code to its fullest potential, making it an excellent tool for those interested in learning Assembly.
+The bytecode is designed to be both simple and readable, making it easy to learn and a great starting point for those taking their first steps into Assembly programming.

 ## Contributing
 I founded Slirik and have been responsible for its development.
 However, I've discovered that maintaining an efficient structure and optimal performance on my own can be challenging.
 Therefore, I would greatly appreciate any contributions from others, whether they are in the form of code for the Java compiler or the Rust VM, or simply additional documentation.